PatrickLubbers/webshop/README.md

 EDIT:

-Code has been restructured in 3 different layers (splitting logic), and two different pages (splitting the view).
+Code has been restructured in 3 different layers (splitting logic), and four different pages (splitting the view with home - browse shop - login - contact).
 Items can now be added in a session cart before inserting it into the database.
 The old cart has been converted into an overview of order history.